Testing for Accessibility

 - All content and functionality is accessible using only the keyboard

-- Standard keys used for navigation (Tab, Shift+Tab, arrow keys, space bar, Enter) all work as expected
+- The standard keys used for navigation listed under “Keyboard-only testing” work as expected

-- Multimedia content includes accurate captions, transcripts, or audio descriptions
+- Multimedia content includes accurate captions, transcripts, and/or audio descriptions

 - Focus order matches the visual order

-- Color alone is not used to indicate things like links and required form fields
+- Color alone is not used to convey meaning and colors have sufficient color contrast

 - Every interactive item has a visible focus indicator